kkos2/display-environment/README.md

 $ git push
 ```

-### Updating admin, api and display to the latest version of their develop branch
+### Updating admin, api and client to the latest version of their develop branch

 ```shell
 # Update all submodules.